 - 10 years of legal residence in Italy for non-EU citizens.

 In all the cases mentioned, the receipt of personal or family income is mandatory.
 The latter is generally subject to indisputable and discretionary evaluation by the Ministry of the Interior, whose experts in the field take into account at least 3 years prior to the date of the applicant’s application.

 The preferred channel in this specific case and to be guided through the entire procedure is to contact a law firm specialised in applying for Italian citizenship for foreigners.
 It is only in this way that it will be possible to obtain in a very short time all the necessary registry documents, with the relevant annotations and registrations from the civil status offices.

 International Lawyers Associates best meets these needs.
-This team of lawyers and experts, through a capillary network of foreign offices, provides, in addition to all the tasks mentioned, also takes care of all the formalities of legalisation of documents, including the affixing of the Hague Apostille on certificates.
+This team of lawyers and experts, through a extensive network of foreign offices, provides, in addition to all the tasks mentioned, also takes care of all the formalities of legalisation/notarisation of documents, including the affixing of the Hague Apostille on certificates.

 It also takes care of all sworn translations.

 With the acquisition of Italian citizenship, a citizen acquires the same rights and duties as any other Italian citizen.

 The former includes exercising the right to vote, health care in Italy, and legal protection.
 Among the latter are compliance with national law and all the obligations arising therefrom.